In late May I found myself at the waiting area of a diner and one in which my grandfather and I used to regularly meet at for lunch.

 Pop-Pop Pete and I could talk about professional sports for hours at a time, and to the point where I eventually felt like I was a team’s general manager explaining my philosophies to attending media members during a big press conference.
 That’s how interesting he would make lunch with a young Kyle McKenna.

 He would sit there impressed wanting to hear all of my insights and opinions with a big smile and laugh, “You’ve got a knack for sports Bub, that’s for sure.”

 That’s where the grassroots began for myself discovering my passion for sports — at lunch with Pop-Pop.
 And, sports served as our source of communication.
 He and I would always have something to talk about no matter the circumstances.

-Though, Pop-Pop and I wouldn’t be getting lunch that day, as he had passed earlier that morning.
+Though, Pop-Pop and I didn’t get lunch that day, as he passed earlier that morning.

 Still, I reflected to when our conversations would shift over from sports, or his enthusiasm for my hockey playing days, to all aspects of life; as an old friend of his recently told me,

 “We used to sit on the bench outside for hours and solve all the problems of the world, but that was of course after Pete and I talked about what was going on in the world of sports…”